wamserma/flake-programs-sqlite/README.md

 The module's functionality is enabled as soon as the module is imported.

+### Home Manager module

+A Home Manager module is also provided in the Flake output `homeModules.programs-sqlite`.

+Like the NixOS module, its functionality is enabled as soon as it's imported.

 ### alternative: without using a module

 Add `flake-programs-sqlite` to the arguments of the flake's `outputs` function.